godotengine/godot-website/collections/_article/godot-4-1-is-here.md

 ## Highlights

 This release was made possible thanks to submissions from over 300 contributors!
-We warmly thank you all for your work and dedication, including those who help us test the engine before the release and submit bug reports.
+We warmly thank you all for your work and dedication, including those who helped us test the engine before the release and submit bug reports.

 For an exhaustive list of all the bug fixes and improvements, head on over to our [interactive changelog](https://godotengine.github.io/godot-interactive-changelog/#4.1).